 How Using EBLR Can Lower Your Home Loan EMI

-The Reserve Bank of India has left the policy rate unchanged at 6.50% for the sixth time in a row, dashing the hope of many loan borrowers who were expecting a rate cut and consequently, lower home loan rates.
+The Reserve Bank of India has left the policy rate unchanged at 6.50% for the sixth time in a row, dashing the hope of many loan borrowers who were expecting a rate cut and consequently, lower Home Loan rates.

+Home Loan borrowers constantly scan avenues to optimize their loan terms, particularly the interest rates.
 A tool that has gained prominence in this regard is benchmarking the loan rate to an External Benchmark-Linked Rate (EBLR).

 This rate offers numerous benefits to borrowers, ensuring their loans are more transparent and aligned with market trends.

-This article looks into how home loan borrowers can use EBLR to their advantage, thereby making their borrowing terms more favorable and cost-effective.
+This article looks into how Home Loan borrowers can use EBLR to their advantage, thereby making their borrowing terms more favorable and cost-effective.

 EBLR refers to a floating interest rate model that banks and financial institutions use to set the interest rates for loans.